raymondnumbergenerator/portra/README.md

 ### Development Setup
 1. Fork this repository and clone your fork.
-2. Add this repository as the upstream remote with `git remote add upstream <URL for this repository>`
+2. Add this repository as the upstream remote with `git remote add upstream https://github.com/raymondnumbergenerator/portra.git`
 3. `make venv` will set up the virtual environment.
 4. `make dev` will run the development copy.